 6.14 The quarry is set within a rural landscape which is used predominantly for agriculture.
 Immediately to the east of the site is the B1454 beyond which is the Syderstone Common SSSI.
 The site is also bound along the eastern boundary by the Coxford Meadows County Wildlife Site, the River Tat and Core River Valley and the Saucer Barrow on Coxford Heath Scheduled Ancient Monument.
 To the south of the site are agricultural fields with a property to the south west known as Heath Cottage which is approximately 300m away from the nearest part of the application site.
-To the south east there is a further single residential property, also know as Heath Cottage which is approximately 0.56km away from the application site, and is situated on the opposite side of Tattersett Road (C42) to the application site.
+To the south east there is a further single residential property, also know as Heath Cottage which is approximately 0.56km away from the application site.
 To the north of the quarry there is an existing conifer plantation providing dense screening from the north.